The App Class#

 """

-async def process_shutdown(self, scope, event):
+async def process_shutdown(

 """Process the ASGI lifespan shutdown event.